loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 All Selected Text Searcher data is stored using web-extension storage API.
 The stored data will be automatically synced between devices, provided the user has sync enabled.

-Synced Selected Text Searcher data is stored in your Google account.
+Synced Selected Text Searcher data is stored in your personal account (for example: Google or Firefox account).
 No other data is sent anywhere, under any circumstances.

 ## Close Other Tabs